ClavelLab/maldipickr/cran-comments.md

 Hello CRAN team,

-this release helps users to ensure unique names during spectra processing and better handle discarding spectra.
-It also deprecates now unecessary RDS read/write features.
-The notes were the same as for v1.2.0 release.
+this patch release adds a new functions (aggregate spectra quality-check statistics) but mostly improve documentation, findability and few fixes.

-Thank you for your time!
+Thank you for your time and engagement with the CRAN!

 ## R CMD check results